farukeryilmaz/bytepack/doc/roadmap_draft.md

 1. Read/Write a single field by **byte offset**:
     - **Cons:** requires users to know the byte offset of the data member.
-        - To know the byte offset of a data member,
+        - To know the byte offset of a data member in the buffer, users need to know the size of all data members, their order in the class, and then calculate the byte offset of the data member by adding the sizes of the previous data members.
+For instance, byte offset of the 3rd data member (c) in the struct is 12:
+          `struct MyStruct { int a; double b; float c; };`
-        - If there is an ICD/IDD (Interface Control Document/Interface Design Document) for the data structure, this is not a problem.
+        - If there is an ICD/IDD (Interface Control Document/Interface Design Document) or similar document for the data structure, byte offsets for each data member can be found in the document
     - `binary_stream::read_field<ByteOffset>(value)` or `::read_field(value, byte_offset)`
     - `binary_stream::write_field<ByteOffset>(value)` or `::write_field(value, byte_offset)`
 2. Read/Write a single field by giving ignored fields: